-In 2017, we expanded the reach of our analysis to cover other ‘minority groups’ - namely, the disabled, ethnic minorities and older workers, and following positive feedback / comment from the IT community, this year we have elected to continue with this broader analysis of diversity in IT.
+In 2017, we expanded the reach of our analysis to cover other ‘minority groups’ - namely, disabled people, ethnic minorities and older workers.

 Through our campaigning work, we aim to highlight potential actions that can be initiated to address the imbalances and inequalities identified.

 * BCS aims to be inclusive in its use of language.
 In this report the use of the terms ‘gender’ and ‘sex’ follow the widely held convention that they are broadly interchangeable.
 We want our content to be clear in meaning and inclusive in scope, whilst also taking into account the evolving nature of language.
 BCS wants to consider as many aspects of diversity as we can, whether or not they are considered a legally protected characteristic.
 The content team are happy to hear views or concerns on this subject.